 It is also beneficial to help your child start a small nest egg, because nobody knows how tough the job market or expensive the housing market will be in the future.
 Before making any investment decision, you should know what each option entails in order to make the wisest decision for your child’s future.

 Pretty simple and straightforward, savings accounts are an easy way to give your child a sizable amount of cash in later years.
 However, interest rates are currently quite low.
 Therefore, unless you contribute a significant amount on a steady basis, the cash might not grow as you expect it to.
-You can sign up for a high-yield savings account with Discover here.
+You can open an Ally savings account here.

 529 College Plans

 The most common college savings plan for minors, the 529 college plan enables you save for your child through a variety of investments without having to pay tax penalties.
 However, the funds must be used for college in order to avoid paying those taxes or penalties.
 You can sign up for a 529 college plan like Upromise to start saving.

 These plans are wise investments if you want to save for your children, but aren’t sure if they will go to college.
 Both of these plans offer some tax-saving advantages, and provide no restrictions on how the money may be spent.
 Once the child reaches the beneficiary age — depending upon the state, either 18 or 21 — the money is theirs.